Normandy: D-Day, the 1944 landings

 http://www.arromanches360.com/

 This museum is located in the American sector near Omaha Beach.
-It traces all the phases of the landing.
+It retraces all phases of the landing.

 http://www.musee-memorial-omaha.com/

-The American Cemetery of Colleville-sur-Mer was inaugurated in 1956.
-9,387 US soldiers who fell on the beaches of Normandy, 307 of whom have never been identified, lie there.
-This cemetery covers an area of 70 hectares.
-It overlooks Omaha Beach.
+The American Cemetery at Colleville-sur-Mer was inaugurated in 1956.
+9,387 US soldiers who fell on the beaches of Normandy are buried there, including 307 who were never identified.
+The cemetery covers an area of 70 hectares and overlooks Omaha Beach.